h5bp/Effeckt.css/readme.md

 1. Run `npm install`
 1. Make sure you have the Grunt command-line interface with `npm install -g grunt-cli`
 1. Run `grunt dev` to start watching for file saves & run a local web server at port 8000 ([localhost:8000](http://localhost:8000/)).
-1. Probably make a local development domain, because the plan is to `$.load` in the different individual modules, so each module can be it's own .html file, and that won't work at a file:// URL.

 ### Examples To Add